Neri (surname)

 Neri is a common surname from Italy.
-It also can be found in Latin America and the U.S.A, particularly among those of Italian descent.
+It can also be found in Latin America and the United States, particularly among those of Italian descent.

 Etymology and history

 Derived from the Italian word — nero (black), to describe a dark-complexioned or black-haired person, though many Neris have no connection to that, but were given the surname precisely because of its commonness. e.g.: